-- 133. Tino rangatiratanga as guaranteed to Māori by Te Tiriti o Waitangi includes the authority to care for and protect their own.
-Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, addresses the Crown's intrusion into the sphere of tino rangatiratanga. - The tino rangatiratanga of Māori in relation to the care and protection of tāngata Turi Māori was not respected by the Crown.
+- 133. Tino rangatiratanga as guaranteed to Māori by Te Tiriti o Waitangi Treaty of Waitangi includes the authority to care for and protect their own.
+Part 7 of the Inquiry's Final Report addresses the Crown's intrusion into the sphere of tino rangatiratanga. - The tino rangatiratanga of Māori in relation to the care and protection of tāngata Turi Māori was not respected by the Crown.
 This failure included not ensuring effective participation of Māori in the provision of care and making policy, law and regulation, and also in Māori not receiving funding to provide care for tāngata Turi Māori in te ao Māori ways.
 The need to fund and promote signing for tāngata Turi Māori is equally important but did not occur. - Oralism and institutionalisation were able to continue for more than 100 years because decision-making around Deaf education excluded the voices of Deaf people individually, collectively and in leadership roles.
 Decisions were made by Pākehā hearing people for Deaf people and tāngata Turi Māori through the lenses of ableism, disablism and audism.

-122 Witness statement of Dr Moana Jackson (25 October 2019, para 47).
+Witness statement of Dr Moana Jackson (25 October 2019, para 47).

-123 Transcript of evidence of Dr Tristram Ingham from the Kaupapa Māori Panel at the Inquiry's Ūhia te Māramatanga Disability, Deaf and Mental Health Institutional Care Hearing (20 July 2022, pages 633-634).
+Transcript of evidence of Dr Tristram Ingham from the Kaupapa Māori Panel at the Inquiry's Ūhia te Māramatanga Disability, Deaf and Mental Health Institutional Care Hearing (20 July 2022, pages 633-634).